‘Jeremiah Johnson’ With Bill Simmons, Chris Ryan, and Bill’s Dad

 And some folks think he's up there still.

 You get some guitar in there.
+Yeah.

-I mean, he's also at that point,
+I mean, he's also at that that point,

 he's got CTE, probably.

+They've started to build this monument to him.
 The crow have started telling stories about how this guy is like roaming the mountains, getting his revenge.

 And it turns into a folk tale almost.

-It would be funny if he had like the LeBron media machine behind him where it was like, Jeremiah Johnson,
+It would be funny if he had like the LeBron media machine behind him where it was like, Jeremiah Johnson, unclear if he's coming back.

-My sources are telling me he's right back
+My sources are telling me he's right back in

-on Instagram that says he's going zero dark 23 for the next three months.
+an Instagram that says he's going zero dark 23 for the next three months.

-i've been learning from the crows uh
+I've been learning from the crows.

-my uh my most re-watchable is when he takes down the first group of crows oh in the camp yeah because it's a classic
+My most re-watchable is when he takes down the first group of crows.
+Oh, in the camp.

 Sometimes they'll fuck this up.

+So you have the actual ending.

 I have the actual ending.
 And then you have family meal with

 woman and boy.
+Housebuilding montage.

 You know,

-the family piece reminded me of Outlaw Josie Wales, where
+the family piece reminded me of

-suddenly he has a family that's accompanying him on his journey.
+suddenly he has a family. that's accompanying him on his journey.

-Remember, the Indian joins him.
+Remember, the Indian joins him, the woman joins him.

-I think it's another one.
+I think is another one.
+Like, just ever.

+Ever.
 Just take the extra 20 miles to go all the way around.

-In retrospect, you wish you would listen to Waze.
+And if you got horses, you're fine.
+I bet, in retrospect, you wish you would listen to Waze.

 You know, it's just like, you know what?
+It's telling me to go

+for a detour to the Intuit Dome.
 Yeah, you just got to do it.

 Anyway, today's most rewatchable scene brought to you by the Home Depot.